 Spend two minutes being mindful each day.

-Either sit, stand or lie down, it really doesn’t matter, and simply allow yourself to fully come in to the present moment.
+Either sit, stand or lie down, it really doesn’t matter, and simply allow yourself to fully come into the present moment.
 Do this by engaging with the sensations of your body, noticing your breath, noticing the ground beneath your feet, the chair under your buttocks or the bed under your body and the air on your skin.
 Notice any smells you can perceive, listen for the smallest sounds, open your eyes and really look at the detail of what is in front of you.
 Concentrate on what your senses are telling you, forgetting the past and the future and staying firmly planted in the “now”.

-Change judgement to understanding.
+Change judgment to understanding.

 We go through life judging others by our own narrow standards.
 We get annoyed with the impatient person who pushes at the back of the queue, or the slow person who is holding everyone up at the front.
-When you feel such frustration and irritation growing in judgement of someone else’s behaviour, take a moment to imagine how their life may be.
+When you feel such frustration and irritation growing in judgment of someone else’s behaviour, take a moment to imagine how their life may be.
 Perhaps the impatient person has a sick relative that they need to get back to.
 Perhaps the slow person has a migraine, a learning difficulty or some other difficulty that means that the simple things in life are more of a struggle for them.
 In short, cut them some slack and try to understand that there is always a different point of view from your own.
 We all have different crosses to bear and most of them are invisible to the onlooker, so just try to understand rather than to judge.

 Make someone else’s day a little better.